Luis Arraez Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in the league.
+- The Cubs pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.36).
+- The Cubs have the second-ranked team ERA across all league pitching staffs (3.32).

-- The Cubs give up the third-fewest home runs in baseball (26 total, 0.8 per game).
+- Cubs pitchers combine to give up the third-fewest home runs in baseball (27 total, 0.8 per game).

-- The lefty last pitched on Monday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up six hits.
+- The righty's most recent time out was on Tuesday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up five hits.

+- The 25-year-old has a 3.49 ERA and 5.4 strikeouts per nine innings in six games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.